redis/redis-om-python/docs/fastapi_integration.md

 ## Example app code

 Let's look at an example FastAPI app that uses Redis OM.

-I'll include the code here, but to actually run the example, you'll want to check out the [redis-om-fastapi](https://github.com/redis-developer/redis-om-fastapi) repository from GitHub, which includes the `pyproject.toml` file needed to install the app's dependencies.
+**NOTE**: This example code requires dependencies to run.
+To install the dependencies, first clone the [redis-om-fastapi](https://github.com/redis-developer/redis-om-fastapi) repository from GitHub.
+Then follow the installation steps later in this document or in that repository's README.md file.

 ```python
 import datetime